Graduate Assistant Handbook

 - Most Graduate Teaching Assistants (GTAs) at APSU do not serve as the instructor of record.
 Graduate Teaching Assistants who are not the instructor of record may serve as discussion leaders, graders, leaders of laboratory sections, or may assist in capacities such as preparation of assignments, and other supportive duties necessary for a course.
 The GTA is not permitted to work more than twenty (20) hours per week during the fall or spring semesters [a maximum of twenty (20) hours per week for sixteen (16) weeks in the fall and sixteen (16) weeks in the spring].

 - Some GTAs can be approved to serve as the instructor of record.
 Under special circumstances, GTAs can be employed in a more advanced capacity than a regular graduate teaching assistant by serving as an instructor of record for a lower division course or courses (numbered 1000-2999).
 Each academic department must get prior approval from the College of Graduate Studies and Academic Affairs.
-A GTA approved to serve as the instructor of record must meet SACSCOC requirements and must complete additional training prior to serving as an instructor of record.
+A GTA approved to serve as the instructor of record must meet SACSCOC guidelines and must complete additional training prior to serving as an instructor of record.
 The GTA must be directly supervised by a faculty member experienced in the teaching discipline, must participate in regular in-service training and undergo planned and periodic observations and evaluations during and at the end of the semester, including course evaluations, using the same online system as used for full-time faculty and adjuncts.
 The combined load of teaching responsibilities and graduate course enrollment may not exceed fifteen (15) hours per semester, during the fall or spring semesters, when the GTA is assigned as an instructor of record.
 For example, a GTA who is the instructor of record could enroll in nine (9) graduate semester credit hours and serve as the instructor of record for two sections of a three-credit hour course [teaching a total of six (6) credit hours].

 - The GTA is eligible for a full tuition waiver per Internal Revenue Code 117.